chef/chef-oss-practices/contributors/guide/pull-requests.md

 # Pull Request Process

-This doc explains the process and best practices for submitting a pull request to any of the Chef Software Inc. projects and their associated subrepositories.
-It should serve as a reference for all contributors, and be useful especially to new and infrequent submitters.
+This document explains the process and best practices for submitting a pull request to any of the Chef Software, Inc. projects and their associated sub-repositories.
+It should serve as a reference for all contributors, and be useful, especially to new and infrequent submitters.

 - [Pull Request Process](#pull-request-process)
 - [Before You Submit a Pull Request](#before-you-submit-a-pull-request)